 Virtual Pre-Visit (if feasible)

-Ideally, your office will have capacity for a short virtual pre-visit with all patients (or family units) prior to the immunization clinic and if not all, then at least some who might need a bit of orientation and support.
-For most people this would be a very short touch base.
+Ideally, your office will have capacity for a short virtual pre-visit with all patients (or family units) prior to the immunization clinic.
+If not all, then at least some who might need a bit of orientation and support.
+For most people, this would be a very short touch base.
 This can be done as part of booking the immunization appointment.
 While the pre-visit can be done with a clinician, for many people it can be done with office staff or another member of the team (e.g. learners).
-A few people may need a longer pre-visit, these may be medically complex (e.g. those who are immunosuppressed) or vaccine hesitant.
+A few people may need a longer pre-visit such as those who are medically complex (e.g. those who are immunosuppressed) or vaccine hesitant.

 Three topics should be covered in the pre-visit (and here is a handy-check list, if you like to use these):